Application Instructions

 • What would it look like if you were to design a bridge between this new DeFi platform and traditional financial institutions?
 The bridge should prioritize seamless integration and mutual growth for both sectors.”

 • What was the most complicated thing you’ve ever designed/built, either physical or virtual?
-Please describe it here and include a link to an online portfolio of your work or a well-labeled graphic as part of the response.
+Please describe it here and include a link to an online portfolio of your work or a well-labeled graphic in the field below your answer.

 • What do you think the most important problems engineers should solve are and why?
 How do you find yourself contributing to big ideas?